 This is a selection of my published and unpublished writing.
-My work has appeared in ArtReview, Compact, Flash Art, Arts of the Working Class, as well as in edited book volumes.
+My work has appeared in ArtReview, Compact, The Critic, Arts of the Working Class, as well as in edited book volumes.

 Knee-jerk accusations of fascist thought and the refusal to embrace aesthetic ambiguity have meant that that ‘the left can’t meme’.
 It’s all Walter Benjamin’s fault – but artist like Joshua Citarealla and Monira Al Qadiri offer alternatives.

 The Monkeypox outbreak exposes the failings of the technocratic biopolitical rule and the erosion of our ability to act as moral agents that plagued the Covid pandemic.

 Where one is from and who one works for has heavy consequences.
 The arts are expert at flat-out denying this, but isn’t it time to trial radical transparency and honesty?

 Reckoning with the Biennial

 Who are biennials for?
 Recent examples suggest that these events put the intellectual and political desires of their organisers ahead of those of their audiences or host cities.

 Who really has a say in what museums do and for whom?
 Will museums heal the wounds inflicted on them and their audiences by the past decade’s political, social, and economic upheavals?
 At what cost?